Antiroll tanks

-Antiroll tanks are tanks fitted onto ships in order to improve the tank's response to roll motion.
+Antiroll tanks are tanks fitted onto ships in order to improve the ship's response to roll motion.
 Fitted with baffles intended to slow the rate of water transfer from the port side of the tank to the starboard side and the reverse, the tanks are designed such that a larger amount of water is trapped on the higher side of the vessel.
 This is intended to reduce the roll period of the hull by acting in opposition to the free surface effect.
 They can be broadly classified into active and passive antiroll tanks.

 Passive antiroll tanks

 Free surface tanks

 A single partially filled tank that extends across the full breadth of the vessel.
 Its shape, size and internal baffles allow the liquid inside to slosh from side to side in response to the roll motion of the ship.
 The phasing of the roll moments acting on the ship and the resultant liquid motion will be such that it reduces the roll motion.
 This type of tank was first investigated by William Froude, but did not receive much attention until the 1950s when it was revived and used in many naval vessels.
 They have the added advantage that it is possible to vary tank natural frequency by changes in water level and thus accommodate changes in a ship's metacentric height.
 Free surface tanks are commonly referred to as "flume" tanks.